Is Israel safe? The short answer is yes, most of the time.

 Relax and Have a Great Trip!

-It is easy to get worked up and feel nervous about travelling somewhere for the first time – especially when that destination is often in the media for all the wrong reasons.
+It is easy to get worked up and feel nervous about travelling somewhere for the first time.
+This is especially true when that destination is often in the media for all the wrong reasons.
 When you arrive in Israel, you will probably feel completely different.